SeanKilleen/seankilleen.github.io/_posts/2020-08-07-shifting-meetings-to-the-left.md

 * Shift ambiguity to the left by setting expectations
 * Shift questions to the left with prep
 * Shift actionability to the left with action items

+ meetings as a value stream.
+What is the outcome of a meeting?
+Surely we can get to that outcome faster.